Day Six: El Cuerpo Comienza a Recordar la Seguridad

 The Body Archive

-One of the most generative ideas I have encountered in my research is the concept of the body as archive.
+One of the most generative ideas I have encountered in my research is the body as archive.
 The body stores experience in ways that resist verbal articulation but emerge vividly through attention to somatic sensation.
 Muscle tension, posture, breath patterns, sensory associations: these hold histories that may never have been consciously processed or integrated into narrative memory.

 When I notice my shoulders dropping, I am reading the archive.
 The body is releasing its record of vigilance, one slight relaxation at a time.
 When my jaw softens in sleep, the body is revising its story, replacing the narrative of threat with emerging evidence of safety.
-When tears come, the body allows what was stored to flow outward, finally.
+When tears come, the body finally allows what was stored to flow outward.
 The grief I feel is archived, years of unshed tears for years of unlived moments.

-Van der Kolk (2014) describes trauma as an experience that becomes stuck in the body, unable to complete its natural cycle of activation and discharge.
+van der Kolk (2014) describes trauma as an experience that becomes stuck in the body, unable to complete its natural cycle of activation and discharge.
 The inverse may also be true: healing becomes possible when the body finds conditions that allow it to complete cycles interrupted by chronic stress.
 The sea, the warmth, the solitude, the absence of demand: these may be creating the conditions my body needs to process what it has been carrying.
 The grief is part of that processing.

 What the Pelicans Know